After fierce arguments, appeals court to decide next step for Trump’s travel ban

 Trump signed the order Jan.
 27 to bar entry of visa holders from seven Muslim-majority countries — Yemen, Sudan, Libya, Iran, Iraq, Syria and Somalia — for 90 days pending additional security checks.
 The order also suspended refugees from entering the country for 120 days.

-The immediate impact was chaos at the nation’s airports as travelers found themselves detained or told to return to their home countries.
+The immediate impact was chaos at the nation’s airports, including DFW Airport in North Texas, as travelers found themselves detained or told to return to their home countries.
 Civil liberties attorneys and protesters flooded into terminals looking to help and accusing the administration of singling out Muslims.

 The judges returned to that claim frequently Tuesday, asking the lawyers to explain whether a president could order the exclusion of all citizens from a specific nation or simply based on religion.